wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/domains/configure-a-custom-domain-for-your-organization.md

             - The **API** entity type represents Choreo components exposed via an endpoint, including API Proxy, Service, and Webhook components.
             - The **Web App** entity type represents the Web Application component.

     4. (Optional) Select the **Enable auto-apply** checkbox to automatically apply this domain to all APIs in the selected environment.

+        !!! info
-This option is only available when the entity type is set to API.
+            This option is only available when the entity type is set to **API**.
+            If this option is enabled, you do not need to manually configure a custom URL for each API.
+            The custom domain will be automatically applied to all **existing** and **new** APIs in the selected environment.
+            Only the domain is applied automatically; the original context of each API remains unchanged.

 7. Take a look at the generated CNAME target value displayed and create a DNS record associating the domain name to the CNAME target value with your DNS provider.